The Wreck of the Titan: Or, Futility

-The Wreck of the Titan: Or, Futility is a novella written by Morgan Robertson and published as Futility in 1898, and revised as The Wreck of the Titan in 1912.
-It features a fictional British ocean liner Titan that sinks in the North Atlantic after striking an iceberg.
-The Titan and its sinking are famous for similarities to the passenger ship RMS Titanic and its sinking 14 years later.
-After the sinking of the Titanic the novel was reissued with some changes, particularly in the ship's gross tonnage.
+Futility is a novella written by Morgan Robertson, first published in 1898.
+It was revised as The Wreck of the Titan in 1912.
+It features a fictional American ocean liner named Titan that sinks in the North Atlantic Ocean after striking an iceberg.
+The Titan and its sinking are famous for their similarities to the real-life passenger ship RMS Titanic and its sinking 14 years later.
+Following the sinking of the Titanic the novel was reissued with some changes, particularly to the ship's displacement.

 Plot

-The first half of Futility introduces hero John Rowland, a disgraced former US Navy officer.
-Now an alcoholic denigrated to the lowest ranks of society, he has been dismissed from the Navy and works as a deckhand on the Titan.
-One April night, the ship hits an iceberg and sinks, somewhat before the mid-point of the novel.
+The first half of Futility introduces the Titan, described as the longest and fastest ship in the world that is also considered unsinkable, and the hero John Rowland, a disgraced former US Navy officer who was dismissed from the service.
+Now an alcoholic, he works as a deckhand on the Titan.

+One night, while sailing between America and Ireland, the Titan crashes into a smaller ship at full speed in fog, splitting it in half.
+Rowland, who witnessed the collision while on lookout, is offered a bribe by the captain for his silence, but refuses and vows to expose the deed once in port.
+The captain and the officers attempt to discredit Rowland's testimony by drugging him.

-The second half of the story follows Rowland as he saves the young daughter of a former lover by jumping onto the iceberg with her.
-The pair find a lifeboat washed up on the iceberg and are eventually rescued by a passing ship.
-But the girl is recovered by her mother and Rowland is arrested for her kidnapping.
+The next night, the ship hits an iceberg and capsizes, and only 13 people survive.
+Rowland saves the young daughter of a former lover by jumping onto the iceberg with her.
+The pair find a lifeboat washed up on the iceberg, and Rowland also fights and kills an attacking polar bear.
+They are rescued eventually by a passing ship and brought back to England.

+Back in England, Rowland tells of the events of the voyage, including the destruction of the smaller ship, the attempted cover-up and drugging by the captain and officers (who have also survived) and the ordeal on the iceberg to an insurance underwriter responsible for insuring both ships.
+Rowland refuses to testify before court and instead goes to New York with the girl.

+Once there, the girl is recovered by her mother and Rowland is arrested for her kidnapping.
 A sympathetic magistrate discharges him and rebukes the mother for being unsympathetic to her daughter's savior.
-Rowland disappears from the world.
+Rowland then begins living alone.

-In a brief final chapter covering several years, Rowland works his way up from homeless and anonymous fisherman to a desk job and finally, two years after passing his civil service exam, to "a lucrative position under the Government".
+In a brief final chapter covering several years, Rowland progresses from a homeless and largely anonymous fisherman to a desk job and finally, two years after passing a civil service exam, to "a lucrative position under the Government".

-A later edition includes a followup: Rowland receives a letter from the mother (who congratulates him and pleads for him to visit her) and from the girl.
+The second edition of 1912, included a follow-up alternative ending: Rowland receives a letter from the mother (who congratulates him and pleads for him to visit her) and from the girl.